Bexin3/Speeduino/README.md

 PWMSetup(pin, frequency, clock, Interrupts) - enables PWM, at a specidied pin, frequency which can go down to 0.00562 but it changes clock divisions, use clock 3-8.
 Enabling interrupts will make it call to Tch(); where you return duty cycle so it changes every cycle. ~ 124us, ~ 80us with frequency above 1hz

+Osciloscope examples - can make a 10hz - 100khz up to 350ksps osciloscope out of your arduino.